 In people suffering from dementia or Alzheimer's disease, incontinence isn't always treatable.
 In these cases, wearing undergarments or using bedpans or urinary catheters (flexible tubes that allow for urination) can be helpful.

 Treatment options depend on the type and cause of incontinence and include the following:

-Kegel or pelvic floor exercises: These exercises are helpful if you have stress or urge incontinence.
+Kegel or pelvic floor exercises: These exercises are particularly helpful if you have stress incontinence, but may also provide some benefit for those with urge incontinence.
 They specifically target the muscles of the pelvic floor.
 By contracting the muscles that support the bladder, you strengthen and tighten the bladder outlet.
 Kegel exercises need to be done regularly and consistently to work.
 It may take up to 6 months to see the full benefit of Kegel exercises.

 Bladder or behaviour training: This treatment may be useful if you have stress or urge incontinence – about 75% of people report some improvement.
 You learn to control urine output and toilet habits over a training period of weeks to months.
 Training depends on the type of incontinence, but it can consist of learning how to "hold on" for longer time periods before urinating, voiding at regular time intervals, and resisting the "urge to go."

 Weight loss: being overweight or obese puts additional pressure on the abdomen, which can cause or worsen incontinence.
 Your health care provider may recommend you lose weight to help reduce urine leakage.

 Combination of Kegel exercises and behaviour training: These two therapies are sometimes combined with biofeedback.
 Treatments like these require a high level of determination and commitment, but the result is often worth the effort.